tobiasflohre/movie-database/README.md

 Clone this repository, jump into the subdirectory movie-database-vagrant and do

     vagrant up

 That will take a while (and it will change some of the application.properties files, don't be confused about that).
 Edit your /private/etc/hosts file and add the line

     192.168.56.13	moviedatabase.com

 When everything is started, access [http://moviedatabase.com](http://moviedatabase.com) in your browser for the application.
 Currently there are two users, admin/admin and user/user.
 For monitoring with Spring Boot Admin access [http://192.168.56.13:8083](http://192.168.56.13:8083).

 This repo that you cloned is shared with the virtual machine.
 So you can change things in your IDE, log into the virtual machine and rebuild / restart changed services there.

+### Build & Run with Docker

+For the installation of Docker and Docker Compose please refer to [https://docs.docker.com/installation] and [https://docs.docker.com/compose/install].

+Edit your /private/etc/hosts file and add the lines (on the Mac please verify the IP with "boot2docker ip")

+    192.168.59.103 moviedatabase.com

+Clone this repository and do

+    ./build.sh
+    docker-compose up

+When everything is started, access [http://moviedatabase.com](http://moviedatabase.com) in your browser for the application.
+Currently there are two users, admin/admin and user/user.
+For monitoring with Spring Boot Admin access [http://192.168.59.103:8083](http://192.168.59.103:8083).

 ### Build & Run without virtualization

 You need to have [Homebrew](http://brew.sh/) installed to do the following.

 #### nginx
 Follow [these](https://gist.github.com/netpoetica/5879685) instructions to install nginx.
-When editing the /private/etc/hosts file, add the line
+When editing the /private/etc/hosts file, add the lines

     127.0.0.1 moviedatabase.com
+    127.0.0.1 redis
+    127.0.0.1 monitoring
+    127.0.0.1 navigation
+    127.0.0.1 actors
+    127.0.0.1 movies
+    127.0.0.1 shop

 Now copy [moviedatabase.conf](https://github.com/tobiasflohre/movie-database/blob/master/moviedatabase.conf) to /usr/local/etc/nginx/conf.d/.
 Start nginx with `sudo nginx`, stop it with `sudo nginx -s stop`.

 #### Redis